IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-configure-the-navkit2-api-key.md

 `./modules/products/exampleapp/src/main/res/values/navkit2apikeys.xml` for a template and additional instructions.

-Set the `disableNavkit2ApiKeyBuildTimeCheck` property to `true` in the top level `gradle.properties` file or do not apply the `com.tomtom.ivi.platform.defaults.navkit2` Gradle plugin to disable the build time check.
+Set the `disableNavkit2ApiKeyBuildTimeCheck` property to `true` in the top-level `gradle.properties` file or do not apply the `com.tomtom.ivi.platform.defaults.navkit2` Gradle plugin to disable the build time check.